From the world’s largest wine cellar to one of Europe’s poorest countries, these are the most interesting facts about Moldova.

 8. From 2009 to 2012, Moldova did not have a president.
 After three years of political gridlock, Nicolae Timofti was finally elected president.

 9. Moldova has the world’s largest wine cellar by the number of bottles.
-The Milestii Mici cellars contain over 1.5 million bottles of wine.
-The bottles are stored in 55km (34mi) of underground galleries.
+The Milestii Mici cellars contain an estimated 2 million bottles of wine.
+The bottles are stored in 55km (34 mi) of underground galleries.

 11. One of the languages spoken in Moldova, Gagauz, is classed as critically endangered by UNESCO.
-Spoken by approximately 180,000 people, Gagauz is in danger of dying out.
+Spoken by approximately 140,000 people or fewer, Gagauz is in danger of dying out.

 12. Moldova’s capital, Chişinău, dates back to 1420.
 However, much of the city was destroyed in the Second World War and by an earthquake that struck in 1940.
 It was largely rebuilt by the Soviets.